Click on names to see biographical information and photos.

 Keith Cushman

 Keith Cushman grew up in Salina, Kansas, where his father was the public librarian.
 After graduating from Harvard, he spent a year in India on a Fulbright teaching program and a year teaching at a university in Bangkok.
 After receiving his Ph.D. in English from Princeton he taught at the University of Chicago before teaching in the English Department at UNCG from 1976 through spring 2014.
 His academic specialty is the writings of D. H. Lawrence.
 He has lectured on Lawrence and modern American poetry in Finland, Italy, the Czech Republic, Poland, Bulgaria, Romania, Belarus, Ukraine, Russia, India, Japan, and Korea.
 He is married to Deb Bell, a retired Professor of Theatre at UNCG.
 His two daughters and their families live in the western suburbs of Boston.
-He writes the Greensboro Opera newsletter and the program notes for both Greensboro Opera and UNCG Opera Theatre.
+He writes the program notes for both Greensboro Opera and UNCG Opera Theatre.
 In early 2021, he presented three virtual talks titled “Porgy and Bess: From Novel to Play to Opera” for Greensboro Opera.
-He has seen 233 different operas (but who’s counting?), most of them multiple times.
+He has seen 243 different operas (but who’s counting?), most of them multiple times.

 Lenny Sue French